-Garth Graham Applicable CUSC Ob jectives (a) (b) (c) (d) (e) Overall Vote 1 (proposal vs baseli ne) Original Yes Yes Neutral Yes Neutral Yes It (i) removes the By ensuring that the The Regulation (EC) As has been set out in uncertainty / risk of charges are set in No 714/2009 and detail in the Workgroup infraction accordance with the Commission report, and in accordance proceedings; and (ii) Regulation this will Regulation 838/2010 with the legal advice it removes ensure they are more are binding for all obtained by National Grid, uncertainty / risk of reflective of costs Transmission the breach of the changes to charges than if this change licensees across Regulation in 2015/16 has at a later date.
-These were not undertaken.
-Europe.
-We believe occurred and must be uncertainties / risks that this proposal addressed and rectified undermine ensures that GB immediately.
-The harm generators/ suppliers remains compliant with that has arisen from the commercial positions the European breach of Regulation in and therefore legislation and 2015/16 is ongoing and is interfere with the properly reflects being further compounded correct functioning of National Grid's duties by the lack of it's the markets in in the development of rectification at the earliest generation and its transmission possible opportunity.
-The supply of electricity. business.
-CMP261 Original ensures compliance with the Regulation and, accordingly, both better facilitates competition whilst also ensuring that cost reflective charges are applied.
+Garth Graham Applicable CUSC Ob jectives

+(a) (b) (c) (d) (e) Overall

+Vote 1 (proposal vs baseli ne)

+Original Neutral Yes The Regulation (EC) No 714/2009 and Commission Regulation 838/2010 are binding for all Transmission licensees across Europe.
+We believe that this proposal ensures that GB remains compliant with the European legislation and properly reflects National Grid's duties in the development of its transmission business.
+Neutral Yes As has been set out in detail in the Workgroup report, and in accordance with the legal advice obtained by National Grid, the breach of the Regulation in 2015/16 has occurred and must be addressed and rectified immediately.
+The harm that has arisen from the breach of Regulation in 2015/16 is ongoing and is being further compounded by the lack of it's rectification at the earliest possible opportunity.
+The CMP261 Original ensures compliance with the Regulation and, accordingly, both better facilitates competition whilst also ensuring that

+cost reflective charges are applied.

 WACM1 Yes Yes Neutral Yes Neutral Yes